What is DBA?

 When You Want to Be Legally Compliant

-There are a number of legal reasons why a small business owner would need to register a DBA.
+There are a number of legal reasons why a small business owner would need to register a DBA business name.
 Going back to the “Smith’s Styles” example, if Jane wanted to hire an accountant to handle her finances, she would need to write up an employment contract.
-However, if in the contract she used the name “Smith’s Styles” without a DBA registered, the contract would be null and void.
+However, if in the contract she used the name “Smith’s Styles” without a DBA name registered, the contract would be null and void.
 This would, of course, open Jane up to a lot of legal trouble.
 Keep in mind that it is imperative that you get a DBA fully registered before doing any business under a different name than your own name.
 Even selling inventory before the title is fully registered could lead to legal issues down the road.

 When You Want to Operate Multiple Business Without Making Multiple LLCs

-We have previously been discussing a DBA in terms of sole proprietorships, but corporations and or LLCs can also utilize this denomination.
+We have previously been discussing a DBA name in terms of sole proprietorships, but corporations and or LLCs can also utilize this denomination.
 Let’s say the “American Cookie Cakes Corporation” decides to diversify and begins running a website selling chocolate covered fruits called “Fine Fruits and Chocolate”.
 It would be rather expensive and time-consuming to create a subsidiary or other LLC, but it may also hurt the company’s branding to sell chocolate fruits under a name that mainly refers to Cookie Cakes.
 The solution would be for American Cookie Cakes Corporation to file a DBA for “Fine Fruits and Chocolate”.